rmlibre/aiootp/PREADME.rst

     from aiootp.ciphers import cipher, decipher    # <- Also simple generators

-    plaintext_generator = json_encode(plaintext)    # <- Yields plaintext json string in chunks
+    # Yields plaintext json string in chunks ->

+    plaintext_generator = json_encode(plaintext)

-    keystream = aiootp.keys(key)    # <- An endless stream of forward + semi-future secure hashes
+    # An endless stream of forward + semi-future secure hashes ->

+    keystream = aiootp.keys(key)

-    with aiootp.cipher(plaintext_generator, keystream) as encrypting:    # <- xor's the plaintext chunks with key chunks
+    # xor's the plaintext chunks with key chunks ->

+    with aiootp.cipher(plaintext_generator, keystream) as encrypting:

-        ciphertext = encrypting.list()    # <- ``list`` returns all results in a list
+        # ``list`` returns all results in a list

+        ciphertext = encrypting.list()

-    ciphertext_seed_entropy = keystream.result(exit=True)    # <- Get the auto generated random salt back
+    # Get the auto generated random salt back.
+It's needed for decryption ->

-                                                             #    This salt is needed for decryption.
+    ciphertext_seed_entropy = keystream.result(exit=True)

     # This example was a low-level look at the encryption algorithm.
-And it was
+And it

-    # seven lines of code.
-The Comprende class makes working with generators a breeze,
+    # was seven lines of code.
+The Comprende class makes working with

-    # and working with generators makes solving problems in bite-sized chunks a breeze.
+    # generators a breeze, & working with generators makes solving problems

-    # Here's the two-liner ->
+    # in bite-sized chunks a breeze.
+Here's the two-liner that also takes

+    # care of managing of the random salt ->

-    ciphertext = aiootp.json_encode(plaintext).encrypt(key).list()    # <- The salt is encrypted with ``key``
+    ciphertext = aiootp.json_encode(plaintext).encrypt(key).list()
-                                                                      # and attached to the ciphertext

     plaintext_json = aiootp.unpack(ciphertext).decrypt(key).join()

-    # We just used the ``list`` & ``join`` end-points to get the full series of results from the
+    # We just used the ``list`` & ``join`` end-points to get the full series

-    # underlying generators.
-These results are lru-cached to facilitate their efficient reuse
+    # of results from the underlying generators.
+These results are lru-cached

-    # for alternate computations.
-The ``Comprende`` context manager clears the opened instance's
+    # to facilitate their efficient reuse for alternate computations.
+The

+    # ``Comprende`` context manager clears the opened instance's cache on exit,

-    # cache on exit, this clears every instance's cache ->
+    # this clears every instance's cache ->

     aiootp.Comprende.clear_class()